siemens/InnerSourcePatterns/patterns/1-initial/walk-the-innersource-talk.md

 ## Context

-In many large organizations, IT services rely on a “TicketOps” model: users submit requests into a system, but the people and decisions behind the process remain invisible.
+In many large organizations, IT services rely on what we might call a “TicketOps” model: users submit requests into a system, but the people and decisions behind the process remain invisible.
 This lack of transparency often breeds frustration and mistrust, making true collaboration across departments difficult.

 In contrast, developer-centric initiatives like InnerSource thrive on openness and shared ownership.
-Instead of hiding behind tickets, teams work in open repositories, discuss decisions publicly, and empower others to contribute.
-This shift fosters trust, accelerates problem-solving, and turns support into collaboration.
+Instead of hiding behind tickets, teams work in open repositories, discuss decisions transparently, and empower others to contribute.
+This shift fosters trust, reduces the frustration of not knowing what happens behind the scenes, accelerates problem-solving, and turns support into collaboration.

 ## Forces